LLNL/lbann/docs/layers/transform_layers.rst

 Evaluation
 ----------------------------------------

-The Evaluation layer is an interface with objective function and metrics.
+The :python:`Evaluation` layer is an interface with objective function and metrics.
 Rarely needed by users.
 Evaluation layers are automatically created when needed in the compute graph.

 Arguments: None